Summary

 “I always suggest people look at the tax refund they’re expecting and use at least a portion of that to pay down outstanding credit card debt,” Schlosser said.

-So, Schlosser said, if a consumer has a 0% intro APR credit card and decides to use it for their holiday shopping or a winter vacation, that’s fine.
+Schlosser said if a consumer has a 0% intro APR credit card and decides to use it for their holiday shopping or a winter vacation, that’s fine.

 “Make the minimum payments for now, and then pay the balance in full when you get your next windfall,” he suggested.